Skip to main content

 Data Protection

-Use of this system ensures that records will still be available where necessary but that the information will only be accessed by the relevant adults.
+Use of this system makes sure that records will still be available where necessary but that the information will only be accessed by the relevant adults.
 This information may also be helpful in the event of any insurance claim made.

 Near Misses

 This will generally be through talking to those responsible for the activity or the premises.
-If this doesn’t produce a result then it should be escalated to their line manager.
+If this doesn’t produce a result then it should be escalated to their Team Leader or Lead Volunteer.

 If you experience a near miss (an accident or unplanned event that didn’t result in a normally reportable injury or damage, but had the potential to do so) then it is important that this is reported.
-This is to help ensure that this incident won’t happen again to someone else, leading to injury or damage.
+This is to help make sure that this incident won’t happen again to someone else, leading to injury or damage.
 They may not be so lucky.
-This will normally be to your Leader team, Group Scout Leader or relevant Trustee Board in order that a local issue is reviewed, adapted if necessary and an ongoing improvement made.
+This will normally be to your Team Leader, Group Lead Volunteer or relevant Trustee Board in order that a local issue is reviewed, adapted if necessary and an ongoing improvement made.

 Reporting near misses will allow the Scouts to identify patterns of incidents and update best practice advice and guidance for Members to support future activities.
 This is particularly important when it relates to issues with specific equipment or procedures that may have a wider impact.